nuggetbucket54/dubins-path-sim/README.md

 ![](/example.png)

-## The math (it's really long lol only look at it if you really want to)
+## The math (it's really long lol, only look at it if you really want to)
 ![](/math.png)